 - Report the accident to the gyms staff.
 By law, gyms need to keep a record of any accidents and you can request a copy of the accident report.

-- Make a note of the contact details of any witnesses who saw what happened.
+- Make a note of the contact details of any gym members or others who witnessed what happened.

 - Have your injuries assessed and treated at A&E. Medical records could be asked for later on to show the severity of your injuries.

 - See if the gym is covered by CCTV.
 If so, request a copy of your accident if it was captured.

 - Keep a diary of any visible injuries by photographing them regularly.

 - Record any expenses you incur that are linked to your injuries such as travel costs, medication costs, and lost earnings.

 We offer free reviews of gym injury claims.
 If you’d like a specialist to consider your evidence and check whether you could be paid compensation, please get in touch today.